Pernix

 POST /api/sessions Create a new session

-curl -N http://localhost:8090/api/sessions/abc123/messages \
+curl http://localhost:8090/api/chat \

 -H "Content-Type: application/json" \

--d '{"text": "summarize the auth branch"}'
+"message": "summarize the auth branch"}'

 GET /api/sessions/{id}/events SSE stream · tokens, tools, state

-GET /api/memory/search BM25 search across memories
+GET /api/memory/search Hybrid BM25 search across memories

-+ 82 more endpoints · openapi.json
++ 89 more endpoints · openapi.json

 Three markdown files, no black boxes.